slepc/slepc/doc/source/material/applications.md

-# Applications and Software that Use SLEPc
+# Applications that Use SLEPc

 The list below shows publications on applications that use SLEPc.
 If you want your application to be included in this list please [contact us](../contact/index).
 This list helps us demonstrate to our sponsors the usefulness of our work, so additional entries help us to continue developing, improving, and supporting SLEPc.

-You can also see a list of [software packages that use SLEPc](./software).

 <script src="../_static/js/apps.js"></script>